Craft

 A book is only as good as how it is held together.

-Hardcover, linen wrapped.
-Used across the collection.
-The cover is wrapped in linen and finished with bookbinding techniques developed for fine editions.
+Every cover in the collection is wrapped in linen and finished with bookbinding techniques developed for fine editions.
 Linen ages the way good fabric ages.
-It does not crack like leatherette.
-It does not peel like printed laminate.
-It softens, slightly, over decades.
+It does not crack, it does not peel.
+It softens, slowly, over decades.

-Layflat binding.
-Used in The Atelier.
-The pages are mounted on a flexible substrate that lets the book open completely flat across two pages.
-No spine eats into the photograph.
-No portrait is cut in half by the binding.
+The Atelier is layflat bound: the pages are mounted on a flexible substrate that lets the book open completely flat across two pages.
+No spine cuts into the photograph.
+No portrait is divided by the binding.
 The image opens the way the photographer composed it.

 The partners.